-Limited Duty Officer (Nuclear Submarine) (62XX)
+Limited Duty Officer (Nuclear/Submarine) (62X0)

-- Nuclear Trained Limited Duty Officers (LDOs) - 2.
+- Nuclear-Trained Limited Duty Officers (LDOs) - 2.
 Nuclear Weapons (NW) Technical Expertise

-Limited Duty Officer (LDO) (Aviation) (63XX)
+Limited Duty Officer (Aviation) (63X0)

-Limited Duty Officer (LDO) (General Line) (64XX)
+Limited Duty Officer (General Line) (64X0) 1.
+N/A

 - d.
 Additional Considerations.
 The following are additional considerations in determining the best qualified officers: - (1) Competence.
 In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes: - (a) Commitment to Operational Excellence.
 Because Mission One for every officer is the operational readiness of our Navy, the best qualified officers will demonstrate an unrelenting commitment to operational excellence.
 This commitment will be evidenced by mastery of the skills critical to naval warfare.
 The Navy values service and superior performance on operational fleet and subordinate command staffs. - (b) Continual Performance Improvement.
 This attribute includes the use of data-driven insights and a clear embrace of a "perform to plan" mindset.
-It also includes evidence of instilling a culture of learning behavior in peers and subordinates and an openness to meaningful feedback. - (c) Education and Professional Development.
-The board will actively seek those officers whose records reflect operational excellence and increasing education, and exposure to strategic concepts.
-Strategic competition demands leaders who possess the ability to outfight and outthink the adversary. - i.
+It also includes evidence of instilling a culture of learning behavior in peers and subordinates and an openness to meaningful feedback.

+(c) Education and Professional Development

+i.
 In line with the Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated 26 August 2021, the board shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and Joint Professional Military Education (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
 That board selection process ensures that URL officers with superior performance records are afforded the opportunity for in-residence graduate education.
 Cultivation of our best and brightest officers through in-residence learning enhances critical thinking skills with a direct correlation to enhanced warfighting expertise.
 Beginning with officers in year group 2015, in-residence graduate education will be required prior to assuming major command.
 In determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained relevant graduate degrees while in-residence.
 Degrees earned through Department of the Navy funded Low-residency Graduate Education Programs (LGEP) fulfill the in-residence graduate education requirement.